hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 #### Persistence

 Event Intake is also responsible to durably persist pre-consensus events **before** they are emitted, but after they have been ordered.
-This has been previously called the "Pre-Consensus Event Stream", or PCES, but this name pre-supposes a particular implementation.
+This system is known as the "Pre-Consensus Event Stream", or PCES.
 The current implementation requires coordination between the PCES and the Hashgraph component to know when to flush, and the PCES needs to know when rounds are signed so it knows when to prune files from the PCES.

-Instead, the PCES will be implemented as a single large cyclic buffer.
+Instead, the PCES could be implemented as a single large cyclic buffer.
 As valid, ordered events are made available, they will be written to the head of this buffer, and **only then** emitted from Event Intake.
 The buffer will be large enough so the node can recover from a saved state + buffered pre-consensus events.
-Typically, this would be configured to be some value several multiples in size larger than the state saving timeframe and maximum event/sec rate, so as to provide a solid guarantee of data availability.By using a sufficiently large circular buffer, there is no need to coordinate with the Hashgraph module or the Execution layer.
+Typically, this would be configured to be some value several multiples in size larger than the state saving timeframe and maximum event/sec rate, so as to provide a solid guarantee of data availability.
+By using a sufficiently large circular buffer, there is no need to coordinate with the Hashgraph module or the Execution layer.

 (NOTE: The actual implementation of persistence is to be defined in subsequent design documents).